vapor/console-kit/README.md

 sudo service mysql start
 ```

-`swift build` should work normally without needing to link.
+`swift build` should work normally.

 ### Travis

-Travis builds Swift MySQL on both Ubuntu 14.04 and macOS 10.10.
+Travis builds Swift MySQL on both Ubuntu 14.04 and macOS 10.11.
 Check out the `.travis.yml` file to see how this package is built and compiled during testing.

 ## Fluent

-This wrapper was created to power [Fluent](https://github.com/qutheory/fluent), an elegant ORM for Swift.
+This wrapper was created to power [Fluent](https://github.com/qutheory/fluent), an ORM for Swift.

 ## Author